When you hire a car / van / motorhome

 416.367.8472 In order to establish if your MasterCard

-or Canadian Visa includes Auto Rental Insurance in the
+or Canadian Visa includes Auto Rental Insurance

-and/or MasterCard/Canadian Visa before making your reservation.
+card issuer and/or MasterCard/Canadian Visa before

-It is important to confirm to your credit card issuer
+making your reservation.
+It is important to confirm

-that the Republic of Ireland as your place of rental.
+Ireland as your place of rental.

 The